 Have students practice submitting an assignment in Google Classroom.
 Then, have students unsubmit the assignment to ensure all students can utilize this feature.

 It is essential to be consistent with your expectations of how manipulatives should be used.
-If you’re in a live setting, you can have students generate a list of expectations for using manipulatives.
+Have students generate a list of expectations for correctly using manipulatives during.

 How to Work in a Group